kriskowal/q-connection/README.md

 including pipelining interactions with results.
 Promises serve as proxies for remote objects.

-Q-Comm works in Node and other CommonJS module loaders like [Browserify][], [Mr][], and [Montage][].
+Q-Connection works in Node and other CommonJS module loaders like [Browserify][], [Mr][], and [Montage][].

 [Q]: https://github.com/kriskowal/q